Pelvic Floor Tips & Postpartum Checkups

 It’s easy to get stuck in a rut if we don’t keep up to date with research or enroll in further post-graduate education.
 If your therapist doesn’t know the answer to a question, you want them to have an attitude where they make it their mission to find out.

 Learning and practice are how we keep getting better at physios.
-I know that I’m a much better pelvic health physio now than when I first started out.
+I know that I’m a much better pelvic health physical therapy now than when I first started out.

-It is influenced by many things above and below it – so the therapist should consider how the alignment, biomechanics, emotions, the nervous system, thoughts, etc., etc., etc., all affect the pelvic floor and vice versa.
+It is influenced by many things above and below it – so pelvic floor therapy should consider how the alignment, biomechanics, emotions, the nervous system, thoughts, etc., etc., etc., all affect the pelvic floor muscles and vice versa.

 Any other tips or advice you’d like to provide regarding pelvic floor health?

 Yes.
 I’m a big advocate of prevention.
-I really encourage all women who are pregnant to be pro-active and to have a PRE-natal pelvic health evaluation and learn ways to prevent incontinence, prolapse, diastasis recti tearing, etc (it’s not always all about just the postpartum checkup!).
+I really encourage all women who are pregnant to be pro-active and to have a PRE-natal pelvic health evaluation to check out the pelvic floor muscles and learn ways to prevent incontinence, prolapse, diastasis recti tearing, and pelvic floor dysfunction in geneal, etc (it's not always all about just the postpartum checkup!).

 Even if you’re not able to get checked prenatally, make it your mission to become aware.
 There is so much great information out there these days that can completely alter the trajectory of your pelvic health.